KSP-KOS/KOS/doc/source/structures/gui_widgets/box.rst

     .. method:: ADDSPACING(size)

-        :parameter size: the size of the area to take up with empty space.
+        :parameter size: :struct:`Scalar` the size of the area to take up with empty space.
-        :type size: :struct:`Scalar`
-        :return:
-        :rtype: :struct:`Spacing`
+        :return: :struct:`Spacing`

         Creates blank space of the given size in pixels (flexible if -1).